-McCaffrey, S., and Olson, C. In Press.
-Eight Questions Answered: Social Science and Wildfire.
-Readers of this work are urged to consult the full reference by the same authors: Research Perspectives on the Public and Fire Management: A Synthesis of Current Social Science on Eight Essential Questions.
+-Eight Questions Answered: Social Science and Wildfire.
+In Press.
+McCaffrey, S., and Olson, C. (PDF) Readers of this work are urged to consult the full reference by the same authors: Research Perspectives on the Public and Fire Management: A Synthesis of Current Social Science on Eight Essential Questions.
 (PDF)

 -Best practices in risk and crisis communication: Implications for natural hazards management.
 2013.
 Article in Natural Hazards, 65(1) pgs 683-705.
 Authors: Steelman, T., and McCaffrey, S. (PDF)

 -Public perceptions and tolerance of smoke from prescribed and wildland fire.
 Working literature synthesis.2011.
 A working document which synthesizes recent research on smoke perceptions and tolerance.
 Authors: Blades, J., and Hall, T. (PDF).